-Emily Kuwahara is a counsel in Crowell & Moring's Los Angeles office and is a member of the firm's Commercial Litigation Group.
+Emily Kuwahara is a partner in Crowell & Moring's Los Angeles office and is a member of the firm's Commercial Litigation Group.
 Emily has a broad-based litigation practice, including breach of contract actions, business torts, antitrust and consumer class actions, unfair competition law and other complex business disputes at both the trial and appellate court levels.
 Emily has also represented clients in criminal antitrust matters and grand jury investigations, particularly in Japan.

 Prior to joining Crowell & Moring, Emily was an associate with Folger Levin & Kahn LLP.
 Prior to joining that firm, she served as law clerk to the Honorable Milan D. Smith, Jr., U.S. Court of Appeals for the Ninth Circuit.
 While in law school, Emily was an extern to the Honorable Kathryn Doi Todd, California Court of Appeal.

 Emily graduated from Stanford University with a B.S. in interaction design engineering, an individually designed major.
 She then received her M.A. in telecommunications from Michigan State University, with an emphasis in telecommunications policy.
 She received her law degree from the University of Southern California, where she served as a senior copy editor on the Law Review.